cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/imputation_handbook_Nov2023.md

 ## Imputation to TOPMed
 I have run the imputation for chr22 on the [TOPMed Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov/#!).
-The TOPMed reference panl is not publicly available and this is the only way to use it for imputation.
-SImilarly the Haplotype Reference Panel has its own webpage.
+The TOPMed reference panel is not publicly available and this is the only way to use it for imputation.
+Similarly the Haplotype Reference Panel has its own webpage.

 First of all you need to prepare the vcf files, one per chromosome and bgzipped.